TimKel/portfolio/content/sections/about/about.md

 I'm born and raised in Las Vegas, currently living in Fort Collins, CO.

 <b>What I'm good at:</b> <br>
 Extracting and transforming data into easy to follow, user friendly, featureful reporting and dashboards.
-I simplifyy complexity and take pride in creating lightning fast data models.
+I simplify complexity and take pride in creating lightning fast data models and reporting.

 I'm proficient in <b>DAX</b>, <b>SQL</b> and <b>Python</b> as well as Javascript.
 I'm familiar with a variety of tools like SSMS, Snowflake, Power BI or Tableau as well as web development tools like React and Node.